ADVERTISEMENT

 Ever Wonder What WIFs Are Good For?
 Primary Image

-If you‘re a subscriber, you‘ve likely seen our emails alerting you that the latest issue of Handwoven is on its way to your mailbox, or that it’s ready to view online.
-We tell you a little about what you’ll find in the issue, and we include downloadable WIFs for most of the projects we print.
+If you’re a subscriber, you’ve likely seen our emails alerting you that the latest issue of Handwoven is on its way to your mailbox, or that it’s ready to view online.
+Along with giving you instant access to the digital version of each new issue, we also post a helpful Web Extras page and add downloadable WIFs to the library for most of the projects we print.

 You may be wondering what WIFs are!
-Before I get to that, let’s talk about weaving software.
+Before I get to how they can help you adjust drafts until they’re just right for you (plus a bonus feature that will make it easier to follow complicated drafts), let’s talk about weaving software.

 You don’t need a computer to design a weaving draft—graph paper, a pencil, and your focused attention work just fine.
 Many weavers would even argue that they better understand how structures work after they’ve spent time creating drawdowns on paper.

 One place where weaving software excels, though, is in making it nearly effortless to explore options.
 Want to add a threading repeat?
 Use (or remove) tabby?
 Change the tie-up or treadling?
-Use a different set of colors?
-Regardless of what you change on a draft, the updated drawdown appears on your screen in the blink of an eye for your further consideration.
+Try out a different set of colors?
+Regardless of what you change on a draft, the updated drawdown appears on your screen in the blink of an eye.

 Weaving software does many other helpful things—including keeping track of the number of heddles needed per shaft or of warp and weft float lengths, or quickly changing a draft’s treadling into a liftplan.

-There are a number of programs for handweavers, including: Fiberworks PCW, PixeLoom, TempoWeave, Weaveit, and WeavePoint.
-Some of these are Windows-only programs, and some also have Mac versions.
-Most have video and tutorial links that teach weavers how to use their tools.
+Some of these weaving programs work in Windows only, and some have Mac versions.
+Most have video and tutorial links that teach how to use their tools:

 What’s a WIF?